 Defining Culture Through People

-Typically, when I begin a dialog with an organization – one of the first things we discuss “culture”.
+Typically, when I begin a dialog with an organization – one of the first things we discuss is “culture”.
 From my perspective, organizational culture is defined by how people inside the organization interact with each other.
 How a company involves their team at all levels and includes them in building the culture.
 Culture is learned behavior; not an assigned one; it’s not a by-product of anything other than the people, starting with the CEO.
 Each company creates their own unique organizational culture by the individuals they invite onto their team and then by actions the people take once inside the organization; not the other way around.

 Behaviors Are Contagious